 Reasons Why Beagles Shed

-However, Beagles are not hypoallergenic like the Maltese.
-In fact, they’re a moderate to heavy shedding breed.
-So why do Beagles shed more than other dog breeds?
-Here’s why.
+Beagles are not hypoallergenic like the Maltese.
+In fact, they’re far from it.
+Beagles are known to be a moderate to heavy shedding breed.
+But why do Beagles shed more than other dog breeds?
+Read on to learn 6 reasons why they’ll shed.

 Did you know Beagles were actually bred to hunt?
 Specifically, they would track down game for their humans with their incredible noses.
-With 220 million scent receptors, they have some of the most gifted noses, ever.
+Given their 220 million scent receptors, they have some of the most gifted noses, ever.

+And while double coats are useful for hunting, it means they have more fur to shed.
 Don’t be fooled.
 Just because Beagles have short coats doesn’t mean there isn’t a lot of fur and hair to shed.
-Trust me, there’s plenty of fur to go around and many owners will agree.
+Trust me, there’s plenty of fur to go around.

 Beagles originated from England.
 And if you’ve ever been to Great Britain, it’s far from a tropical paradise.
-In fact, it’s quite the opposite, where temperatures reach a staggering zero degree celsius.
+In fact, it’s quite the opposite, where temperatures reach a staggering zero degree celsius during the harshness of the winter season.

-As a hunting dog that spends most of its time (several hours a day) in the wilderness, the Beagle needed a coat that kept it warm.
+As a hunting dog that spends most of its time (several hours a day) in the wilderness, Beagles will need a coat that kept warm.

 Thick coats with more hair act as a great insulator for dogs.
 A Beagle’s coat may be short, but the dense fur does a superb job keeping the dog’s body heat trapped, thus providing warmth during the coldest months.

 Again, a thick and dense coat translates to more hair on the dog, which potentially means more opportunity for shedding.
-Still, Beagle Paws Rescue suggests that the dog’s coat isn’t made to protect them from super harsh cold conditions.
+However, Beagle Paws Rescue suggests that the Beagle’s coat isn’t made to protect them from super harsh cold conditions.

 The second layer of fur is the top coat, which acts as an external layer of protection from hazardous elements, such as rocks, twigs, dirt and other debris.
 This coat is also what makes the Beagle’s coat waterproof!